daniel5151/fusion-kbd-controller-rs/README.md

 ## Usage

 cfg files are currently raw binary corresponding to the USB payload sent to the keyboard.
-Check out the OG project to get an idea of the data format!
+Check out the example-configs to get a rough idea of the data format.
+`keys.txt` lists what bytes correspond to what keys (on my US keyboard layout)

 TODO: write a user-friendly tool to generate configs

 Root privileges are required, since the tool has to temporarily unbinds the USB device from the kernel module.

+## TODO

+- [x] Read custom config to file
+- update relative brightness (e.g: `fusion-kbd-controller -b +10`)
+  - [ ] read current config
+  - [ ] resend current config with updated brightness

-## Current state
+## Fun Facts!

-It seems to work, but more testing and functionality work is required.
+- There doesn't seem to be a "change brightness" command.
+Instead, the software will just read the current mode, and switch to the same mode, but with a new brightness value.

 ## Disclaimer